kevin931/poetic/README.md

 ## Installation
 Python 3 and pip are required for Poetic to work.
 There is currently no official build for Conda (although it will work with correct setup documented below), which will be a consideration on the roadmap.
 The package itself is named as "poetic" after installation.

-To install from pypi:
+To install from PyPi:

 ```shell
   pip install poetic-py
 ```

-Pypi should be able to handle all the dependencies.
+PyPi should be able to handle all the dependencies.
 If pip caching becomes an issue or there are issues with dependencies, try the following:

 ```shell
   python -m pip install -upgrade pip